 - Discussion of the possible explanations for the dramatic decline in volunteering in adulthood.
-Volunteering participation more than halves to 24% for the 25 – 34 age group.
+Volunteer participation more than halves to 24% for the 25 – 34 age group.

 - Youth volunteering is much more inclusive than we expected:

-- Volunteering participation by those young people with a physical or mental health condition is greater than young people generally (61%)
+- Volunteer participation by those young people with a physical or mental health condition is greater than young people generally (61%).

-- Volunteering participation outside school declines dramatically in areas of deprivation
+- Volunteer participation outside school declines dramatically in areas of deprivation,

 We have prepared a separate Technical Note which explains the research methodology and some of the analytical issues.